Search current offerings based on your criteria with Benzinga's New Alternative Investments Screener.

 Invest in Penny Stocks

 Penny stocks trade at $5 or less per share.
 These companies usually have a poor or nonexistent financial history.
 These stocks are a great option if you want to own many shares due to their low price.
 Prices are highly volatile, so you must be patient and risk-tolerant to reap big.
+Think of these as “easy” high-risk investments because you tend to put in less money than you would with other stocks or financial vehicles.

 Penny stock investing is highly speculative — there’s a high-risk and high-reward balance — and it’s often tied to small-cap markets.
 Due to this nature, penny stocks are not available on the big stock exchanges like NASDAQ and NYSE.